 The decision to seek this change was reached after careful consideration by the OGAPS leadership of input from independent research firms and graduate education stakeholders.

-To gather input from university stakeholders on a shift to a graduate school, OGAPS has convened a task force consisting of, faculty, staff, graduate students, and administrators.
+To gather input from university stakeholders on a shift to a graduate school, OGAPS convened a task force consisting of faculty, staff, graduate students, and administrators.

 Elevating Graduate Education at Texas A&M

 The Graduate and Professional School believes that the transition will support the graduate education at Texas A&M in the following ways:

 - Raise the profile of graduate studies at Texas A&M.